vincent-peugnet/wcms/MANUAL.md

 All those methods will create a link pointing to the `<page_id>` you've given.

 Those kind of links are called internal links beccause they stay inside of your domain.
-To set a link outside of your website, simply remplace `<page_id>` by
+To set a link outside of your website, simply remplace `<page_id>` by the website adress you whant to target (ex : `https://w-cms.top`), but this won't work with the third method as it is'nt a W page.

 #### Insert images